hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-use-an-api-access-token-for-hpe-greenlake-for-compute-ops-management.md

 ---
-title: How to use an API Access Token for HPE GreenLake for Compute Ops Management
+title: How to use an API access token for HPE GreenLake for Compute Ops Management
 date: 2022-10-27T17:16:38.426Z
 author: Nisha Thomas
 authorimage: /img/nishathomas-small_blog.jpg
 disable: false
 tags:
+  - hpe-greenlake
-  - hpe-greenlake, hpe-greenlake-for-compute-ops-management
+  - hpe-greenlake-for-compute-ops-management
 ---
-The Compute Ops Management REST API uses the OAuth 2.0 HPE GreenLake authentication flow.
-A limited lifetime access token needs to be provided in the header of each REST API request as the authorization bearer.
-The access token is associated with a subject (person or service) and has all the same permissions and privileges as the subject.
-The access token expires after 120 minutes.

-This blog will discuss the essential steps required to generate the limited lifetime access token.
+Common identity frameworks and protocols use token-based strategies to secure access to applications and resources.
+OAuth 2.0 is one of the most popular, using access tokens and refresh tokens to allow an application to access resources hosted by other servers on behalf of a user.
+The Compute Ops Management REST API uses the OAuth 2.0 HPE GreenLake authentication flow, where a limited lifetime access token is provided in the header of each REST API request as the authorization bearer.
+The access token is associated with a subject (person or service) and retains all the same permissions and privileges as the subject.
+In this blog post, I will discuss the essential steps required to generate this access token.

 ## HPE GreenLake steps to obtain the access token for Compute Ops Management

-The user starts the process by logging in and authenticating into HPE GreenLake, which is authenticated by the Identity Provider (validated through username, password, Single Sign-On, or Multi-Factor Authentication).
+The user starts the process by logging in and authenticating into [HPE GreenLake](https://console.greenlake.hpe.com/), which is authenticated by the Identity Provider (validated through username, password, Single Sign-On, or Multi-Factor Authentication).
-The prerequisite is that Compute Ops Management is provisioned/added to the user’s customer account.
-The user must have a role required to perform the intended operation in the instance of Compute Ops Management.
+The prerequisite ar that Compute Ops Management is provisioned/added to the user’s customer account and the user must be assigned a role associated with performing the intended operation.

-First, users need to create the API client credentials for the specific Compute Ops Management application instance, which is used to generate the access token.
-Once the token is generated, it can make further API calls.
+To get started first, you need to create the API client credentials for the specific Compute Ops Management application instance, which is used to generate the access token.
+Once the token is generated, you can make further API calls.

 ### Configuring API Client Credentials

 To configure your API Client Credentials, perform the following steps:

-1. Click on the **Manage** link on the header on the GreenLake platform
+1. Click on the **Manage** link on the header on HPE GreenLake
 2. Select the **API** tile
-3. Click the **Create Credential** link.
-The **Create Credentials** screen displays.
+3. Click the **Create Credentials** link.
+The **Create Credentials** screen displays:

 ![GreenLake manage link](/img/glcp_manage.png "GreenLake manage link")